devitrylouis/devitrylouis.github.io/_posts/2018-08-14-ns-graph-theory.md

 <b>Goal:</b> Introduce a graph-theoretic formalism to map the networks wiring diagram.

-## Networks and graphs
+## 1. Networks and graphs

-<b>TL; DR:</b> Network is a Catalog of nodes/vertices with the links/edges that describe the direct interactions between them.
+<b>TL; DR:</b> Network is a catalog of nodes/vertices with the links/edges that describe the direct interactions between them.

 <i>Note:</i> The number of nodes / edges are key informations about a graph.